 One mature bay tree will keep even the most dedicated cook in pungent bay leaves for a lifetime.
-But if you need more, it is not difficult to start growing a bay tree from cuttings.
+If you need more though, it is not difficult to start growing a bay tree from cuttings.
 For more information on propagating cuttings from a bay tree, including tips on rooting bay tree cuttings, read on.

 Bay Tree Propagation

-Bay tree, also called bay laurel or California laurel, can grow to 75 feet tall.
+Bay tree, also called bay laurel or California laurel, can grow to 75 feet (22 m.) tall.
 The branches are laden with fragrant, shiny leaves that are used in cooking.
-These trees thrive in U.S. Department of Agriculture plant hardiness zones 7 through 10.
+These trees thrive in USDA plant hardiness zones 7 through 10.
 If you already have a bay tree in your backyard, you know that your climate is appropriate for bay trees and can proceed with bay tree propagation.

 If you are hoping to start propagating cuttings from a bay tree in a different location, you’ll want to check the climate first.
 These are evergreen trees and grow fairly slowly.

 Growing a Bay Tree from Cuttings